 In its just-published brochure “Switzerland’s Loveliest Museums, vol. 2” the Swiss Heritage Society introduces us to 50 art museums from different eras and all regions of the country that give us a winning combination of architecture and fine art set in a memorable context.

 Preserving the country’s natural heritage is right up the Swiss Heritage Society’s alley and what better way to do that than to entice people out into nature to show them what’s on offer.
 A Baroque garden, a large landscaped park, a varied urban square: Swiss gardens offer charming diversity.
 In honor of the Year of the Garden in 2016, last year Swiss Heritage profiled fifty of these special spaces in a newly-revised, 2nd edition of Swiss Heritage’s guide to the “Loveliest Gardens and Parks in Switzerland”.
-The 120-page pocket-sized French/German brochure is full of practical information including symbols indicating what’s to be found in each park: a coffee or a place to play, a particular natural setting or a spectacular view.
+The 120-page, pocket-sized, French/German brochure is full of practical information including symbols indicating what’s to be found in each park: a coffee or a place to play, a particular natural setting or a spectacular view.
 The booklet can be ordered online at CHF 16.- for non-members and CHF 8.- for members of Swiss Heritage.
-Visiting one of the 50 gardens featured in this booklet promises a journey into a new world of expertise, imagination and discovery.
+Visiting one of the 50 gardens featured in this booklet promises you a journey into a new world of expertise, imagination and discovery.
 Who knows?
-You might even come away with tips and inspiration for your own garden.
-Coppet Garden Fair on 12, 13, 14 May 2017 Nothing …
+You might even come away with tips and inspiration for your own garden. ♣

 I firmly believe it’s important to preserve and protect a country’s architectural heritage, which is why I’m such a fan of the Swiss Heritage Society and it’s series of portable booklets that are aimed at connecting people with “Switzerland’s Loveliest”… whether that’s coffee houses, swimming pools, B&Bs, nature trails, and now … it’s museums.
-A neo-Renaissance palace, an innovative municipal museum, an archeological dig and many more, Swiss Heritage’s “Loveliest Museums” focuses on 50 of the country’s 1150 museums, those that best combine quality architecture with a top-notch exhibition.
+A neo-Renaissance palace, an innovative municipal museum, an archeological dig and many more, Swiss Heritage’s “Loveliest Museums, Volume 1 (Knowledge and Stories) ” focuses on 50 of the country’s 1150 museums, those that best combine quality architecture with a top-notch exhibition.
 Knowledge and Stories This, the first volume of the Society’s “Loveliest Museums” collection, is devoted to institutions that deal with the natural and human sciences and is entitled “Knowledge and Stories”.
 The selection offers a balance between Swiss regions, periods and themes, showcasing the diversity of museums — those both well- and little-known — that are available to culture lovers across the country.
 (A second volume on Switzerland’s loveliest museums will appear later this year spotlighting museums devoted to art.)
-Inventiveness & commitment According to Swiss Heritage: “To remain relevant, museums must adapt to constantly changing requirements.
-So they …
+Inventiveness & commitment According to Swiss Heritage: “To remain relevant, museums must adapt to …